 Wheatens were first exported in the 1940s.
 The breed's popularity didn't peak until the 1950s.
 The Soft Coated Wheaten Terrier Club of America, Inc. was established in 1962.

 Seven years later, The Soft Coated Wheaten Terrier Club of Great Britain was established.
-And in 1973, the Wheaten Terrier was recognized by the American Kennel Club.
+In 1973, the Wheaten Terrier was recognized by the American Kennel Club.

 The Soft Coated Wheaten Terrier Club of America helps to advance the breed's interests.
 It also guards against commercial exploitation.
 And it serves prospective owners, competition organizers, and breeders of this breed.

 One of the most notable features of the soft coated wheaten terrier is its beautiful, silky single coat.
 The coat will cover his entire body in gentle waves, giving him a unique appearance different from the rest of the terrier family.